Hidden Gems in London

 Wetherspoon Hamilton Hall

-Perfect for a stop if you’re on your way to Stansted Airport or starting your evening in Shoreditch from Liverpool Street.
+This pub is set in a grand hall from the 1900s, popular for after-work drinks.
+The food is tasty, the drinks are good, and it’s perfect if you’re on your way to Stansted Airport or starting your Shoreditch evening from Liverpool Street.

 Queen of Hoxton